 When an Aussie-grown gin from the chilled-out town of Byron Bay wins gold at the 2018 San Fransisco World Spirit Competition, you know they must be onto something.

-Brookie’s make a traditional dry style of gin, infused with the unique flavours of the subtropical rainforest of the Northern Rivers.
-Not only does their brew taste great, but they have also been regenerating rainforest for the past 30 years, looking after the place where they harvest their native botanicals.
+Brookie’s makes a traditional dry style of gin, infused with the unique flavours of the subtropical rainforest of the Northern Rivers.
+Not only does its brew taste great, but it has also been regenerating rainforest for the past 30 years, looking after the place where it harvests the native botanicals it uses.

 The Davidson Plum is made in the style of the traditional English ‘sloe’ gin, whereby the Davidson Plums are left to steep in Brookie’s Byron Dry Gin for several months, allowing time to imbue the drink with their flavour.

 A delicate, juniper-forward gin, the Red Hen boasts soft citrus and floral notes that hum alongside crisp, peppery, fresh notes of celery, berries and grains.
 These tones flow easily down the throat, where you notice a hint of Cassia shrub—at once light and earthly.